 If the plaque advances further, white blood cells may come to the rescue and fight off harmful bacteria.
 This can result to an abscess or accumulation of pus on the affected tooth area.

 It may be challenging to spot dental cavities.
 It really helps to regularly visit the dental office for teeth cleanings and oral health evaluation.

 Here are more tips to keep cavities at bay:

-Don’t let cavities ruin your child’s beautiful smile.
-Talk to us today at Rundle Dental about safeguarding your family’s oral health.
+Don’t let a tooth cavity ruin your child’s beautiful smile.
+Call us today at (587) 317-9903 to discuss options to safeguard your family’s oral health.